-What Is The Best Triathlon Watch for you?
+The Best Triathlon Watch for you – Sorted

-The Best Triathlon Watch for 2020 is the Garmin Forerunner 945, yes there ARE better options if you have a specific needs like music or lasting for a full Ironman distance race or supporting all your sports sensors.
-It’s interesting to remember that a Garmin Fenix 5S Plus has the same core triathlon features as the 945 and the same goes for the earlier Garmin Forerunner 935, with both selling for considerably lower prices.
-Someone with tighter budget constraints and deeply interested in running with power might find the new Polar Vantage M more to their liking.
+The Best Triathlon Watch for 2020 is the Garmin Forerunner 945, it’s obvious.
+Yes, there ARE better options if you have specific needs like music, thin wrists, great aesthetics, lasting for a full Ironman distance race or supporting all your sports sensors.
+Older watches like a Garmin Fenix 5S Plus or Forerunner 935 have the same core triathlon features as the relatively new 945, with both selling for considerably lower prices.
+Someone with tighter budget constraints and intrigued by running with power might find the new Polar Vantage M more to their liking.

 Best Overall Triathlon Watch

 All things considered, the best overall triathlon watch is the Garmin Forerunner 945.
 It can do almost everything tri-related and more besides.

 Sure, it’s expensive and perhaps a larger screen area with stronger glass and QuickFit bands might be desirable but you will be able to live with that.
 Rest assured that virtually EVERY triathlon-related feature and kinds of connectivity are included.
 To justify the price tag there are also many smart features including maps, contactless payments and music.
 Plus, don’t worry, it absolutely will see you through to the end of an Ironman.